ribble24/smalipatcher/android/README.md

 - `./smalipatcher.sh`

 The module will end up in the proots `/root`.
 You can copy it to you internal storage with `cp SmaliPatcherModule* /sdcard/`

-### This sounds way too complicated
-I do plan to create a script that automates this process (or maybe even a full app that packages SmaliLib) but for now this is enough for me to prove functionality